| The Barcelona Summit aims to launch a new phase in

 Cultures, the Economical and Social Committee or the Euromed Economical

+and Social Councils.
 The new realities and challenges of the 21st century

 make it necessary to update the Barcelona